-Topics in Modern Art: A Moveable Feast - French Art and Culture preeminent position in the world of art.
+Topics in Modern Art: A Moveable Feast - French Art and Culture

+Paris, France, is indeed a work of art, as Guillaume Chastenet declared in 1909, which helps to explain its preeminent position in the world of art.
 With its many world-class museums, which house objects that span the entire history of art, and its numerous landmarks, Paris has become a pilgrimage site, a Mecca, for any serious student of the visual arts.
-Students taking this study-abroad course will receive an in-depth introduction to the art and culture of France and, perhaps more importantly, the city of Paris.
+Students taking this study-abroad course will receive an indepth introduction to the art and culture of France and, perhaps more importantly, the city of Paris.
 This will be accomplished through numerous site visits - students should bring their best walking shoes - various cultural activities, assigned readings and a variety of writing assignments.
 Visits to museums and the major monuments in Paris will emphasize the cultural, historical and political significance of the art and architecture we will explore.
 (Offered on the Paris Study-Abroad Program; for more information, please email Dr. Reed Anderson at sanderson@kcai.edu.)